Manav-2/Monkey-Game/README.md

 # Monkey-Game
-a monkey has excaped from a zoo
+a monkey has escaped from a zoo